mongodb/specifications/source/ocsp-support/ocsp-support.rst

 MongoClient Configuration
 --------------------------

-This specification introduces the client-level configuration option defined below.
-Drivers that can, on a per MongoClient basis, disable non-stapled OCSP while keeping stapled OCSP enabled MUST implement this option.
+This specification introduces the client-level configuration options defined below.

 tlsDisableOCSPEndpointCheck
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Drivers that can, on a per MongoClient basis, disable non-stapled OCSP while keeping stapled OCSP enabled MUST implement this option.

-This boolean option determines whether MongoClient should refrain from reaching out to an OCSP endpoint i.e.  whether non-stapled OCSP should be disabled.
+This boolean option determines whether a MongoClient should refrain from reaching out to an OCSP endpoint i.e.  whether non-stapled OCSP should be disabled.
 When set to true, a driver MUST NOT reach out to OCSP endpoints.
-When set to false, a driver MUST reach out to xOCSP endpoints if needed (as described in :ref:`Suggested OCSP Behavior`).
+When set to false, a driver MUST reach out to OCSP endpoints if needed (as described in :ref:`Suggested OCSP Behavior`).
 This option MUST default to false.

+tlsDisableCertificateRevocationCheck
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Drivers whose TLS libraries support an option to toggle general certificate revocation checking must implement this option if enabling general certificate revocation checking causes hard-fail behavior when no revocation mechanisms are available (i.e. no methods are defined or the CRL distribution points/OCSP endpoints are unreachable).

+This boolean option determines whether a MongoClient should refrain checking certificate revocation status.
+When set to true, a driver MUST NOT check certificate revocation status via CRLs or OCSP.
+When set to false, a driver MUST check certificate revocation status, reach out to OCSP endpoints if needed (as described in :ref:`Suggested OCSP Behavior`).
+This option MUST default to false.

 Naming Deviations
 ^^^^^^^^^^^^^^^^^^

-Drivers MUST use the defined name of ``tlsDisableOCSPEndpointCheck`` for the connection string parameter to ensure portability of connection strings across applications and drivers.
+Drivers MUST use the defined names of ``tlsDisableOCSPEndpointCheck`` and ``tlsDisableCertificateRevocationCheck`` for the connection string parameters to ensure portability of connection strings across applications and drivers.
 If drivers solicit MongoClient options through another mechanism (e.g. an options dictionary provided to the MongoClient constructor), drivers SHOULD use the defined name but MAY deviate to comply with their existing conventions.
 For example, a driver may use ``tls_disable_ocsp_endpoint_check`` instead of ``tlsDisableOCSPEndpointCheck``.

 How OCSP interacts with existing configuration options